seanpark132/Faster-Snake-Game/README.md

 # Faster-Snake-Game
 A faster-paced version of the classic snake game with unique features added to provide users with a fresh experience that requires fast thinking and dynamic gameplay.

 To start the game, run the main.py file.
+Use the WASD keys to turn the snake.

 # Unique Features:
 * Additional food is created every 10 seconds, meaning there can be several food objects at once